 Incidental Lobbying.
-Effective September 1, 2015, a person is not required to register under the compensation threshold, no matter how much compensation or reimbursement the person receives to lobby, if lobbying constitutes not more than 26 hours, or another amount of time determined by Ethics Commission rule, of the person’s compensated time during a calendar quarter.
-Gov’t Code § 305.002(b-3).
-If a person spends more than eight hours in a single day lobbying, the person is considered to have engaged in lobbying activity for only eight hours during that day for purposes of calculating the 26-hour threshold.
+A person is not required to register under the compensation threshold, no matter how much compensation or reimbursement the person receives to lobby, if lobbying constitutes not more than 40 hours of the person’s compensated time during a calendar quarter, including preparatory activity.
+1 T.A.C. § 34.43(b).
+See COMPENSATION AND REIMBURSEMENT THRESHOLD,Compensation to Prepare for Lobbying.
+If a person spends more than eight hours in a single day lobbying, the person is considered to have engaged in lobbying activity for only eight hours during that day for purposes of calculating the 40-hour threshold.
 Gov’t Code § 305.003(b-4).
 The “incidental lobbying” exception is not an exception to registration if a person makes lobby expenditures that exceed the expenditure threshold.

 Certain Activity Not Included in Calculating Compensation Threshold.
-Compensation or reimbursement received for the following types of communications to influence a state officer or employee do not count toward the compensation threshold and are not required to be reported:
+Compensation or reimbursement received for the following types of communications to influence a state officer or employee do not count toward the compensation threshold:

 oral or written comments, an appearance, or any other type of communication, if documented in public records kept in connection with a legislative hearing;

-responses to a specific request for information from a state officer or employee, when the request was not solicited by or on behalf of the person providing the information;
+providing information consisting of facts or data to a state officer or employee, when the state officer or employee requested the information in writing and the request was not solicited by or on behalf of the person providing the information;

 communications made by a person who is providing only clerical assistance to someone who is lobbying (for example, a person who merely types or delivers another person's letter to a state officer or employee);